-Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
+In a business partnerships, Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
 These are typically seen as complementary skill sets which advance their business.
 This is also a common default relationship style among independent, educated, highly ambitious couples, who are sometimes couples in business together, running a home and an office together.

 Taking Things for Granted

 Business owners who end up in a Unilateral Decision-Making style often do not realize that it’s working well because of the very fact they are in agreement.

 What happens when they are not in agreement?
 When they discover differences in opinion?
 When they run into controversy or conflict?

-Without a mindset and skill set to work through differences as a team, owners in this relationship style often think privately about ending their working relationship.
+Without a mindset and skill set to work through differences as a team, owners in this relationship style often think privately about ending their partnership or working relationship.
 This negative attitude toward one another can trickle down to their employees, causing further confusion especially if employees feel caught in the middle or are inadvertently feel the need to take sides.

 As is true in any relationship, learning a new way is important for the individual partners and for the business to get unstuck.
 Outside help from a skilled coach for business partners, to shift their interpersonal mindset—paired with a new set of skill for discussion and decision-making together—is the choice they must face to give up individual control and shift to shared decision-making.

 Dr. Jan Hoistad